Preferred Options Paper

-The purpose of the Preferred Options Paper (POP) is to set out the strategic approach to some of the key issues for development in our Borough and our preferred options for dealing with these issues.
-The POP is a consultation paper that aims to stimulate public debate on these strategic planning issues so as to help inform the first stage of the Local Development Plan (LDP) - the Plan Strategy.
+The purpose of the Preferred Options Paper (POP) is to raise public awareness and promote engagement on some of the key strategic issues for development in our Borough.
+In so doing, it will help to inform the first stage of the Local Development Plan (LDP) - the Plan Strategy.

-Our POP public consultation ran from 14 June 2017 to 6 September 2017, and these supporting documents were subject to the same consultation period.
+Public consultation on the POP and supporting documents ran from 14 June 2017 to 6 September 2017, and these supporting documents were subject to the same consultation period.